Iroso Umbo (Ìrosùn Ogbè)

 • That this is where men leave women.

-• Opposition on the part of the conjugate's family.
+• Opposition by the spouse's family.

 • From diseases of the throat and heart.